razhayat/isguard-ts/README.md

 + Template literals (like \`Bye ${string}\`)

 > ***Warning:***
-> using `isRefine` can be unsafe because it let's you implement potentially false logic. <br/>
+> using `isRefine` can be unsafe because it let's you implement potentially false logic <br/>
 > Use at your own risk.

 ```typescript